 Senior Editor Mary Foster is a part-time adjunct instructor within the U.S. Army War College’s Department of National Security and Strategy and Department of Command, Leadership, and Management; and its Distance Education Program, for which she variously facilitates seminars exploring European regional security issues, senior leader engagement online, and leadership in a multinational environment.
 She is a former U.S. Army Reserve Military Intelligence officer and has served as a government civilian and contractor for both the Departments of the Army and State.

-BUCK HABERICHTER, Social Media and Podcast Editor
+BUCK HABERICHTER, Managing Editor

 ANDREW HILL, WAR ROOM 1st Editor-in-Chief

 Andrew A. Hill is Chair of Strategic Leadership at the United States Army War College, where he has been on the faculty since 2011.
 His research and advisory work focuses on innovation.
 He is the founder of WAR ROOM.
 Andrew has a Doctorate in Business Administration from Harvard Business School, a Master’s degree in Public Policy from UC Berkeley, and a B.A. in Latin from Brigham Young University.